poppy-project/poppy-docs/README.md

 ## Looking for where to contribute ?
 If you are looking for something to contribute in the documentation, you have many choices:
-* Look at the issues in the [GitHub issue tracker](https://github.com/poppy-project/poppy-docs/issues)
+* Look at the issues in the [Github issue tracker](https://github.com/poppy-project/poppy-docs/issues)
 * Check the [TODO links or comments](https://github.com/poppy-project/poppy-docs/search?utf8=%E2%9C%93&q=TODO) in the mardkown files
 * Check the broken links in the travis-ci logs (the ci build will fail if there is broken links) [![Build Status](https://travis-ci.org/poppy-project/poppy-docs.svg?branch=master)](https://travis-ci.org/poppy-project/poppy-docs)